ISO/IEC 646: Associated supplementary character sets

 The following table lists supplementary graphical character sets defined by the same standard as specific ISO/IEC 646 variants.
 These would be selected by using a mechanism such as shift out or the NATS super shift (single shift), or by setting the eighth bit in environments where one was available:

 Variant comparison chart

 The specifics of the changes for some of these variants are given in the following table.
 Character assignments unchanged across all listed variants (i.e. which remain the same as ASCII) are not shown.

 For ease of comparison, variants detailed include national variants of ISO/IEC 646, DEC's closely related National Replacement Character Set (NRCS) series used on VT200 terminals, the related European World System Teletext encoding series defined in ETS 300 706, and a few other closely related encodings based on ISO/IEC 646.
 Individual code charts are linked from the second column.
 The cells with non-white background emphasize the differences from US-ASCII (also the Basic Latin subset of ISO/IEC 10646 and Unicode).

-Several characters could be used as combining characters, when preceded or followed with a backspace C0 control.
-This is attested in the code charts for IRV, GB, FR1, CA and CA2, which note that "',^ would behave as the diaeresis, acute accent, cedilla and circumflex (rather than quotation marks, a comma and an upward arrowhead) when preceded or followed by a backspace.
-The tilde character (~) was similarly introduced as a diacritic (˜).
-This encoding method originated in the typewriter/teletype era when use of backspace would overstamp a glyph, and may be considered deprecated.